Outstanding student-athletes will be honored at 46th annual Scholar-Athlete Dinner

 Junior started all 22 matches for the Buckeyes this season

-Walker surrounds Ohio State's student-athletes with creative teachers that include associate head coach Glen Tourville, who has 20 years experience as a collegiate head coach, and Jason Goodson, an assistant in his second season in Columbus after four years at Washington State.
+Walker surrounds Ohio State's student-athletes with creative teachers that include Chris McLain, an associate head coach and recruiting coordinator in his first season in Columbus after 11 years at Colgate, and Nick Flohre, an assistant in his second season after spending two at Iowa.
 The staff instructs through a blend of team and character-building exercises and individual skill development that creates a perfect chemistry for winning games and reaching goals.

-Walker has 18 years experience as a Division I head coach with two years as head coach at the University of Kansas - she was the first coach in KU history - preceding her 16 completed seasons at Ohio State.
-Walker has a 199-147-29 record as a head coach, including a 186-124-28 record at Ohio State.
-She has guided 11 teams to 10-or-more-wins seasons and has coached four teams that set single season wins records, including the 2004 Ohio State team that won a school record 19 games.
+Walker has 20 years of experience as a Division I head coach with two years as head coach at the University of Kansas - she was the first coach in KU history - preceding her 18 completed seasons at Ohio State.
+Walker has a 215-164-35 record as a head coach, including a 202-141-34 record at Ohio State.
+She has guided 12 teams to 10-or-more-wins seasons and has coached four teams that set single season wins records, including the 2004 Ohio State team that won a school record 19 games.

 In 2008, Ohio State won six consecutive matches to position it for its 13th Big Ten Tournament appearance.
 The team qualified for the tournament with the help of a stunning, 1-0, win at Penn State that snapped the Nittany Lions' 67-game Big Ten unbeaten streak at Jeffrey Field and dating to 1995.